awallner-WallE/RasterMCDA-QGIS_Plugin/README.md

 ![grafik](https://user-images.githubusercontent.com/79254477/110510865-e6ae4e00-8103-11eb-9348-da2509245205.png)

-### NOTE that the performance of the Plugins calculations with bigger raster files is very slow (tool MCDA – Raster).
+### NOTE: The performance of the Plugins calculations with bigger raster files is very slow (tool MCDA – Raster).
 Also, the rest of QGIS is blocked during the calculations.

 ## Calculate weights with MCDA – Weighting (Pairwise)